A voice for

 • Sustainability

-The ‘Nature Serve’ database states that in relation to endangered status this plant is unranked.
-The IUCN Red List of Threatened Species database states an assessment was made in 2012 on global prevalence of Vitex Agnus castus in the wild, the results have left this plant as being listed as ‘data deficient’.
+NatureServe database states that in relation to endangered status this plant is unranked.
+The IUCN Red List of Threatened Species database states an assessment was made in 2012 on global prevalence of Vitex agnus-castus in the wild, with the results listing the plant as ‘data deficient’ (27,28).

 • Quality control